ElmoreV/TaskPlanner_javareact/notes/Thoughts.md

 So to categorize tasks, there are different possibilities:
 1. Overarching Goals
 2. Overarching System or Process
-2. Projects that are helped by this task
+2. People that benefit from this task
 3. Tasks that are dependent on each other (the second one relies on the completion of the first)
 4. Correlated tasks (improving one automatically improves the other)
-5. Type of action the task requires (learning/reading/going outside)
+5. Type of action the task requires (learning/reading/going shopping)
 6. People involved in the task
+8. Location where task can be completed.

+#### Root topics

+This are the most abstract topics that are available.
+There seems to be a bit of a conflict between a root topic and a root goal.
+Root topics can be a part of:

+- A largest group of people it affects
+- The biggest system that is involved
+- The general action it involves (intake/output/etc.)
+- The root goal that it progresses towards.

 ### Priorities

+### Multitasking

+### Concurrent task execution

 ## Task workflows